satheeshgopalcts/LearningAssist/learning-assist-app/prompts.md

 **🔮 Upcoming Development Focus:**
 Next modules will focus on:
-- **Module 8:** Interactive learning features with discussion forums, virtual classrooms, and collaborative projects
 - **Module 9:** Advanced assessment and evaluation with adaptive testing and automated grading
 - **Module 10:** Comprehensive analytics and reporting with business intelligence and performance insights

+**🎉 Module 8 Completion Highlights:**
+- ✅ Interactive Learning Features fully implemented with discussion forums, virtual classrooms, and collaborative projects
+- ✅ Build successful with no blocking errors - application ready for production deployment
+- ✅ Comprehensive documentation and module summary created
+- ✅ All acceptance criteria met with detailed implementation notes
+- ✅ Type-safe Angular implementation following best practices

+---